waoai/etl9/README.md

 - **endpoint**: A service endpoint, usually a URL
 - **stage**: A type of data transformation
 - **stage function**: The function executed to progress a stage.
 Every stage function takes 2 arguments, the input and the state of the stage, and return 2 objects, one indicating the new state, and one indicating the output.
-- **pipeline**: Configuration of stages and connections to produce a desired output
+- **pipeline**: Configuration of stage(s) and connections to produce a desired output
-- **active pipeline, active stage**: A pipeline or stage that's running
+- **instance**: A running pipeline.
+Many instances can run from a single pipeline definition.

 ## Principles